quinfer/quinference/content/post/fintech-phd/index.markdown

 ## Funding and candidate criteria
 The position is fully funded by a [CAST studentship](https://www.nidirect.gov.uk/articles/co-operative-awards-science-and-technology) fro the Northern Ireland Department of the Economy (DfE).

 The value of a DfE studentship for UK domiciled students the value of an award includes the cost of approved fees as well as maintenance support.
-In academic year 2020-2021 the basic rate of maintenance support for a Research Studentship is £15,285 while the basic rate of maintenance support for a Taught Studentship is  £7,643.
+In academic year 2020-2021 the basic rate of maintenance support for a Research Studentship is £15,285 (tax-free) while the basic rate of maintenance support for a Taught Studentship is  £7,643.
 For non-domiciled UK candidate please read the eligibility criteria for  DfE studentships [here](https://www.nidirect.gov.uk/articles/department-economy-studentships).

 Apply online at: https://dap.qub.ac.uk/portal/user/u_login.php and enter the text QMS2021FIN/AIML into the funding field.
-The application deadline is September 31st 2021, with shortlisted candidates being asked to interview shortly after this date.
+The application deadline is October 31st 2021, with shortlisted candidates being asked to interview shortly after this date.
 The successful candidate would ideally be able to start immediately, but no later than 1st October 2021.

 ### Candidate criteria
 1. Hold at least a 2.1 honours degree (or equivalent) in Finance, Computer Science, Mathematics, or a related subject.